synapticloop/panl/README.md

     - Instead of using LPSE codes for the `panl.lpse.order`, `panl.lpse.facetorder`, `panl.lpse.ignore`, the Solr field name can be used which makes it easier to understand the ordering and ignore codes.
+  - Added in a docker build for testing

 - **Bug Fixes**